bradyhouse/house/fiddles/node/fiddle-0022-Gulp/README.md

 ### Use Case

-From the root directory, enter the command `npm install`.
-This should produce the following output:
+To install and run the fiddle, from the root [scripts](../../scripts), directory enter the command: `./fiddle.sh "start" "node" "0022"`.
+This should produce the following output in the console.

     npm WARN package.json fiddle-0022-Gulp@0.0.0 No repository field. npm WARN deprecated minimatch@2.0.10: Please update to minimatch 3.0.2 or higher to avoid a RegExp DoS issue